compound-finance/encumber-factory/README.md

 ETH, providing users with the ability to make use of ETH in any context that requires an ERC20-compatible token.

+The wrapper token comes with [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) and [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) support to allow both EOAs and smart contracts to approve and encumber gaslessly using off-chain signatures.

 ## Limitations

 ### Rebasing tokens